Chapter 20:

 Heka’s eyes burned silver beneath his hood.
 “Because now they’ll know what’s coming.”

-Frey’s gaze drifted toward the treeline, where darkness thickened between the branches.
+Frey’s gaze drifted toward the tree-line, where darkness thickened between the branches.
 His hand settled over the ledger once more.

 They’d come for him.
 Again and again.